aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/running-a-local-network.md

 # Running a Local Network via Aptos CLI

-When you are developing on Aptos it can be helpful to run a private network to test your code.
-Private networks are not connected to any production Aptos networks (ex. mainnet).
-This can be helpful because local private networks have:
+Local networks can be helpful when testing your code.
+They are not connected to any production Aptos networks like mainnet, but they are useful for three main reasons:

 1. **No rate limits:** You can interact with hosted services like the Node API, Indexer API, and faucet with no rate-limits to speed up testing.
 2. **Reproducibility:** You can set up specific on-chain scenarios and restart the network from scratch at any point to return to a clean slate.